The Court Rules in Favor of ADOR in NJZ Dispute

 NewJeans it is.

-If you’ve been following the ongoing turmoil between NewJeans, their parent company HYBE and their former label ADOR‘s now ex-CEO, Min Hee-jin, then you’ll know the chart-topping group has faced a turbulent year.
+If you’ve been following the ongoing turmoil between NewJeans, their parent company HYBE and their label ADOR‘s now ex-CEO, Min Hee-jin, then you’ll know the chart-topping group has faced a turbulent year.

 It all started as a battle for creative control.
 Hee-jin, who founded ADOR in 2021 after working as HYBE’s Chief Brand Officer, clashed with the entertainment giant over the management and artistic direction of both the label and NewJeans.
 What seemed like an internal power struggle quickly escalated into a much bigger fight, over artistic freedom and workers’ rights.
 By November 2024, the girl band officially left ADOR but remained under HYBE, with Hee-jin still involved as their creative director.